MateuszMazurkiewicz/CodeTrain/README.md

 # CodeTrain
-Solutions for some programming tasks from here and there on my way to improve python and algorithmic skills.
+Solutions for some programming excercises from here and there on my way to improve python and algorithmic skills.